 For further information about the extent to which each owner must share the cost of the erection and maintenance of retaining walls, go to Neighbourhood Disputes.

 If repairs to a retaining wall on or near the boundary are required in connection with repairs to or the construction of a fence, the cost of the wall repairs may be “Fencing Work” that should be shared equally between adjoining owners.
 QCAT has jurisdiction in relation to both the wall and the fence in those circumstances.

 For information about the extent to which each owner must share the cost of the erection and maintenance of retaining walls, go to Neighbourhood Disputes.

 If overland water flow has been diverted or concentrated by construction on higher adjoining land, relief may be available for the removal of the “nuisance”.

-Queensland Business and Property Lawyers offers fixed fee packages for comprehensive advice; QCAT claims/ defences preparation and preparation of submissions.
-Terms apply.
+Queensland Business + Property Lawyers offers fixed fee packages for comprehensive advice; preparing QCAT claims and defences; and preparation of submissions.
+Enquire today.